Acting head, department of aviation

 He is also the sponsor of the Women in Aviation group on campus, safety manager on the Safety Committee for the aviation department, a member of the Multicultural Connection Committee, a member of the Open House Coordinating Committee and regularly conducts progress checks of student pilots.

-Shappee received an associate's degree in general studies from Antelope Valley College, Lancaster, Calif., a bachelor's degree in aeronautical science and a master's degree in aeronautics and safety from Embry-Riddle Aeronautical University, Prescott, Ariz.
+Shappee received an associate's degree in general studies from Antelope Valley College, Lancaster, California, a bachelor's degree in aeronautical science and a master's degree in aeronautics and safety from Embry-Riddle Aeronautical University, Prescott, Arizona.
+He began teaching aeronautics and aerospace courses in 1995 at Antelope Valley College.

 Shappee is available at 785-826-2630 or email@example.com.